These PostgreSQL configuration variables can influence PL/Java’s operation:

 , or throw

-controlling PL/Java’s thread management.
-Java makes heavy use of threading, while PostgreSQL may not be accessed by multiple threads concurrently.
-PL/Java’s historical behavior is allow
+management.
+Java makes heavy use of threading, while PostgreSQL may not be

-PL/Java itself no longer requires the ability for any thread to access PostgreSQL other than the original main thread.
-User code developed for PL/Java, however, may still rely on that ability.
-To test whether it does, the error
+PL/Java, however, may still rely on that ability.
+To test whether it does,

 or throw